 - 6.1.2.1 The Aerodrome categories are based upon the requirements listed within CAP 168 Chapter 8 and provision of services, including staffing, fire-fighting media and equipment which is assessed by the Senior Airport Fire Officer using Incident Task and Resource Analysis methodology as detailed within CAP 1150- Guidance on delivering an effective Airport Rescue and Fire-Fighting Service (RFFS) Task and Resource Analysis. - 6.1.2.2 Current provision of RFFS scale of services. - 6.1.2.3 RFFS Category 4 0700-2100 provided Monday-Sunday.
-RFFS Category 5 is currently applied using remission factor with RFFS Category 6 available, subject to a minimum of 24hrs notice. - 6.1.2.4 The Airport Fire and Rescue Service is organised and equipped, manned, trained and operated to ensure the most rapid deployment of facilities to maximum effect in the event of an accident and at any event within the response time requirements set out in CAP 168 Ch 8. - 6.1.2.5 The Air Navigation Order 2016 requires aircraft flying in the United Kingdom for specified purposes to use only a licensed, Government or Authority Aerodrome.
+RFFS Category 5 is currently applied using remission factor (subject to operator acceptance) with RFFS Category 6 available, subject to a minimum of 24hrs notice.
+RFFS Category 6 flights operating with crew only will be accepted with RFFS Category 6 media levels, vehicle and discharge rates and the equivalent of RFFS Category 4 staffing (5 personnel) subject to acceptance by the operator. - 6.1.2.4 The Airport Fire and Rescue Service is organised and equipped, manned, trained and operated to ensure the most rapid deployment of facilities to maximum effect in the event of an accident and at any event within the response time requirements set out in CAP 168 Ch 8. - 6.1.2.5 The Air Navigation Order 2016 requires aircraft flying in the United Kingdom for specified purposes to use only a licensed, Government or Authority Aerodrome.
 At licensed aerodromes the scale of RFFS protection to be provided is determined by the overall length and maximum fuselage width of the largest aircraft expected to use the aerodrome.
-A movement is either a landing or take-off. - 6.1.2.6 For all other movements of aircraft received on an occasional basis, the RFFS cover is to be provided to a minimum of the level appropriate for the specified aircraft as detailed in CAP 168 Ch 8. - 6.1.2.7 The scale of service provided is promulgated in the UK AIP EGNH 2.6.
+A movement is either a landing or take-off. - 6.1.2.6 For all other movements of aircraft received on an occasional basis, the RFFS cover is to be provided to a minimum of the level appropriate for the specified aircraft as detailed in CAP 168

-- 6.1.2.8 Extension of airport operating hours can be arranged provided a minimum of 24 hours notice is given by the aircraft operator. - 6.1.2.9 Any freight movements will be covered during normal operational hours.
+- 6.1.2.7 The scale of service provided is promulgated in the UK AIP EGNH 2.6. - 6.1.2.8 Extension of airport operating hours can be arranged provided a minimum of 24 hours notice is given by the aircraft operator. - 6.1.2.9 Any freight movements will be covered during normal operational hours.
 Outside of promulgated hours these movements will be reviewed on their individual merit and in accordance with CAP 168 Ch 8 Sec 8.19, table 81.A. - 6.1.2.10 For aircraft movements above the promulgated category provided at the time, the RFFS OIC is to establish the upgraded Category no less than 30 minutes prior to the arrival time of the aircraft and for at least fifteen minutes after the time of departure of any aircraft or until the aircraft has reached its destination, whichever is the shorter.
 The duty ATCO is to be informed of the appropriate level of category upgrade by the RFFS via Ground Radio (Channel 1) at the time the category is increased and further informed when the category is decreased back to promulgated levels.